 Many of the most significant directly emitted PM2.5 and PM2.5 precursor emission sources are already well controlled, but additional reductions from implementation of adopted control measures from the 2007 and 2012 AQMPs may still not be adequate for attainment of the new federal annual PM2.5 standard.
 PM2.5 levels will be further reduced from the additional NOx emissions reductions needed for the ozone control strategy.
 Preliminary 2016 AQMP analysis shows that approximately another 150 tons per day of NOx reductions needed are to meet the 1997 8-hour ozone standard by 2024.
 This is within the timeframe of the 2012 annual PM2.5 standard attainment deadline of 2021-2025.
-Preliminary projections suggest that without any additional PM controls, but with the ozone NOx strategy alone, the

-Basin's annual PM2.5 design value would be very near the standard of 12 μ g/m3 in 2023.
+Preliminary projections suggest that without any additional PM controls, but with the ozone NOx strategy alone, the Basin's annual PM2.5 design value would be very near the standard of 12 mg/m3 in 2023.

 Given the goal of developing the most efficient and cost-effective path to meeting all clean air standards, and given that these NOx reductions are needed for ozone attainment anyway, the most desirable path is to control NOx emissions, not only from point and area sources, but primarily from mobile sources that fall under state and federal jurisdiction.
 Significant reductions are needed from on-road vehicles, off-road engines, ships, and locomotives to achieve the necessary NOx reductions to meet the federal ozone standards.
-Retrofitting heavy duty diesel trucks to alternative clean fuel may help to reduce directly emitted PM2.5 and NOx emissions.
 The 2016 AQMP will capture the anticipated NOx reductions from the ozone plan, as well as anticipated concurrent reductions of VOCs, SOx, and directly emitted PM2.5 from zero tailpipe emission technologies or efficiency measures that reduce vehicle trips/vehicle miles traveled.